trilogyinteractive/us-map/README.md

 An object to override the default hover styles for an individual label text.
 The object keys are the state abbreviation with the value being the style object.

+## Rendering Multiple Maps

+The plugin allows for rendering multiple maps on the same page, however care must be used when doing so.
+The most common situation when you would render multiple maps is to have a small version that you can "click to enlarge".
+When doing so, you will run into the rendering hidden maps issue, so be sure to read the section on how to handle that.

+## Rendering Hidden Maps

+Modern browsers have no problem rendering a map into a hidden div for use in a modal window or perhaps a tabbed element.
+Unfortunately, less modern browsers (like earlier versions of IE) will fail when trying to render into a hidden div.
+To handle this, you should wait to invoke .us_map() until that hidden div appears in the browser.
+For example, if you're using [jquery-ui.tabs](http://jqueryui.com/tabs/), you would want to attach a listener on the [activate](http://api.jqueryui.com/tabs/#event-activate) event that triggers the .us_map() call, taking care to only invoke the method once the first time the tab is activated.
+A simple initialization boolean can help you keep track of that.

 ## Credits

 Forked from the excellent [NewSignature/us-map](/NewSignature/us-map).